-There is a new generation of younger buyers who until recently were not seen buying multi-million euro properties.
-Nowadays, we regularly see 30-45-year-old purchasers with financial means to purchase high-end properties, mostly coming from entrepreneurial, IT business, cryptocurrencies and online industries.
+There is a new generation of younger buyers who, until recently, were not seen buying high value properties.
+Nowadays, we regularly see 30-45-year-old purchasers with the financial means to purchase high-end properties, mostly coming from entrepreneurial, IT business, cryptocurrencies and online industries.